linode/docs/docs/guides/development/python/how-to-use-for-while-loops-in-python/index.md

 Here are a few examples of cases where a `while` statement could be used:

-*   A user is repeatedly prompted for a password until they enter it correctly.
+- A user is repeatedly prompted for a password until they enter it correctly.
-*   A program accepts and processes new input until the user enters an escape sequence.
+- A program accepts and processes new input until the user enters an escape sequence.
-*   A function continues reading data from a stream as long as the connection remains open.
+- A function continues reading data from a stream as long as the connection remains open.

 To summarize, a `for` statement is used when the maximum number of iterations is known in advance.
 Use a `while` statement when the loop should keep running until something changes.

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
-Complete the sections of the [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services. **Do not** follow the *Configure a Firewall* section yet.
-This guide includes firewall rules specifically for an OpenVPN server.
+Complete the sections of the [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system:

         sudo apt-get update && sudo apt-get upgrade

 1. Ensure Python is properly installed on the Linode and you can launch and use the Python programming environment.
 To run Python on Ubuntu, use the command `python3`.
 For information on how to use Python, see our guide on [How to Install Python 3 on Ubuntu 20.04](https://www.linode.com/docs/guides/how-to-install-python-on-ubuntu-20-04/).

 {{< note >}}
 The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.